The myths & truths of spay/neuter

 Myth: Spay/neuter is too expensive.

 Lots of veterinarians and charitable organizations offer high-quality, low-cost spay/neuter options.
-Visit our map to find low-cost spay/neuter clinics near you and how to contact them.
 When you consider the cost of an unexpected litter, expensive treatments for the cancers that spay/neuter eliminates and the value of the feline lives lost to overpopulation, a low-cost spay/neuter is the affordable option.

 Myth: My cat is strictly indoors and does not need to be spayed/neutered.